 Only a couple of states make it legal for people to drive without car insurance, and Florida is not one of them.
 If the driver who hit you did not have an active insurance policy at the time of the accident, they were breaking the law, and we can use this against them when we take legal action.
 The challenge is whether the driver has the financial means to pay out of pocket for the damages they caused.
 Whether they do or do not, we can help you pursue several avenues toward recovering compensation.

 Do not get discouraged because the at-fault party doesn’t have car insurance.
 You can still recover compensation for your injuries and property damage, and a lawyer from the Law Offices of Anidjar & Levine can help.
 We proudly serve clients in Fort Lauderdale and Miami.
 To set up a free, no-obligation case evaluation with a member of our staff today, call us at 1-800-747-3733.

 Contact a Car Accident Lawyer in Fort Lauderdale Today.

-The Law Firm of Anidjar & Levine will fight for a full payout in your case, even if that means filing a lawsuit against the at-fault driver to get it.
+The Law Offices of Anidjar & Levine will fight for a full payout in your case, even if that means filing a lawsuit against the at-fault driver to get it.
 We are not afraid to take on any negligent motorist or insurance company, but we can usually settle car accident cases during settlement negotiations with the insurer.
 Call us today, and we will act quickly and aggressively to get you the money you need.
-You can reach our Fort Lauderdale office at 800-747-3733.
+You can reach our Fort Lauderdale office at 1-800-747-3733.